Renowned Tamil writer K Rajanarayanan dies at 98 | Politics

 ''We have lost the greatest story teller of Tamil... his fame will live in our hearts till the time of this land and the Karisal literature,'' Stalin said in a statement in Chennai.

-Rajanarayanan has not died but continues to live through his words, he said and expressed his sympathies with the family of the author and others.
+Rajanarayanan has not died but continues to live through his words, he said.

-Stalin further said that the last rites of the writer will be held with state honours.
+Further a memorial building for the author will be constructed in his native village while a statue of Rajanarayanan will be erected at Kovilpatti in his honour, Stalin added.

-AIADMK joint coordinator K Palaniswami, PMK founder Ramadoss and MDMK supremo and Rajya Sabha MP Vaiko also condoled Rajanarayanan's death.
+AIADMK joint coordinator K Palaniswami, PMK founder Ramadoss, MDMK leader and Rajya Sabha MP Vaiko and many others also condoled Rajanarayanan's death.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)